 QS World University Ranking is based on the following indicators: academic reputation (40%), employer reputation (10%), student's amount per teacher (20%), citations per faculty (20%), amount of international staff and students (both 5%).
 On May 15th, 2013, the QS World University Rankings became the first worldwide ranking to receive approval from the International Ranking Expert Group (IREG).
 The ‘IREG label’ proves transparency in the methodology used to assess universities and professionality in the compiling of results.
 See detailed results of Dutch universities in the QS rankings 2014 per field of study and in the subject categories.

 Times Higher Education (THE) started publishing a new ranking with methodology developed in partnership with Thomson Reuters in 2010, known as the Times Higher Education World University Rankings.
 It shapes from the following factors: citation index (30%), scope and research reputation (30%), student's amount per tutors and learning environment (30%), part of international students and teaching staff (7.5%), and incomes from industry (2.5%).
-See also positions of top Dutch Universities in certain fields of sciences as well as results of some European countries in our blog section.
+See also positions of Dutch Universities in certain subjects as well as global rankings results in our blog section.

 Times also publishes the annual THE World Reputation Rankings which is based on invitation-only academic opinion survey.
 In 2014 four Dutch research universities made the top 100 of this ranking with Delft University of Technology scoring the best result (42nd place).
 The University of Amsterdam has moved up comparing with the last year results and tied for the 71-80 position, while Leiden and Utrecht Universities were placed in the 81-90 group.